 High Yield Debt.
 The Fund may invest in debt securities that may be classified as "higher-yielding" (and, therefore, higher-risk) debt securities (also known as "junk bonds").
 In most cases, such debt will be rated below "investment grade" or will be unrated and will face both ongoing uncertainties and exposure to adverse business, financial or economic conditions and the issuer's failure to make timely interest and principal payments.
+High yield securities are often issued by companies without long track records of earnings or sales or by companies with lesser credit profiles.
 The market for high yield securities (junk bonds) has experienced periods of volatility and reduced liquidity.
-High yield securities (junk bonds) may or may not be subordinated to certain other outstanding securities and obligations of the issuer, which may be secured by all or substantially all of the issuer's assets.
-High yield securities (junk bonds) may also not be protected by financial covenants or limitations on additional indebtedness.
+High yield securities (junk bonds) may or may not be subordinated to certain other outstanding securities (junk bonds) may also not be protected by financial covenants or limitations on additional indebtedness.
 The market values of certain of these debt securities may reflect individual corporate developments.
 General economic recession or a major decline in the demand for products and services in the industry in which the borrower operates would likely have a materially adverse impact on the value of such securities or could adversely affect the ability of the issuers of such securities to repay principal and pay interest thereon and increase the incidence of default of such securities.
 In addition, adverse publicity and investor perceptions, whether or not based on fundamental analysis, may also decrease the value and liquidity of these high yield debt securities (junk bonds).

 Distressed Credit Investments.
 The Fund's distressed credit investments (e.g., investments in defaulted, out-of-favor or distressed bank loans and debt and equity securities) are inherently speculative and are subject to a high degree of risk.
 Companies experiencing financial distress are often those operating at a loss or with substantial variations in operating results from period to period.
 Companies experiencing financial distress may be involved in insolvency proceedings and have the need for substantial additional capital to support continued operations or to improve their financial condition and may have very high amounts of leverage.
-Distressed companies typically are in default under, or have a significant risk of an inability to service, their debt obligations, especially during an economic downturn or periods of rising interest rates, may not have access to more traditional methods of financing and may be unable to repay debt by refinancing.
+Distressed companies typically are in default under, or have a significant risk of an inability to service their debt obligations, especially during an economic downturn or periods of rising interest rates, may have more difficulty making scheduled payments of principal and interest than issuers of higher rated investments, may not have access to more traditional methods of financing and may be unable to repay debt by refinancing.
 Investments in distressed companies may be premised on a turnaround strategy.
 If turnarounds are not achieved, these companies could experience failures or substantial declines in value, and the Fund may not be able to divest itself of such unprofitable investments in a timely fashion or at all.
 Additionally, turnarounds may not be achieved within the contemplated investment horizons.

 The value of distressed instruments tends to be more volatile and may have an increased price sensitivity to changing interest rates and adverse economic and business developments than other securities or instruments.
 Distressed credit investments are often more sensitive to company-specific developments and changes in economic conditions than other securities.
 Furthermore, distressed debt instruments are often unsecured and may be subordinated to senior debt.
+In the event of default, the Fund may incur additional expenses to seek recovery or to negotiate new terms with a defaulting issuer.
 Accordingly, an investment in the Fund should only be considered by persons who can afford a loss of their entire investment.